Parenting SupportSupporting Parents of Babies & Young Children in South Orange County

 Babies and kids do not come with a manual and each child is different requiring different parenting strategies.
 What works for one child often does not work for another and one size fits all parenting does not usually work.

-I work with parents alone or in conjunction with their child being seen in individual or parent/child play therapy.
+I work with parents to prepare for a new baby, support your adjustment to parenthood, and to address the unique parenting challenges you are experiencing in your family.
+With my years of experience as a play therapist, I seek to understand where your child’s behavior is coming from and give you a new perspective.
 At The Nest Family Therapy, my goal is to help parents work on strategies to use at home that can be implemented in to daily living.

 “Tell your children you are loved, you are valuable, and no one else is created like you.”

 I am a certified Bringing Baby Home Therapist and Educator.
 BBH is designed for couples expecting their first child, or new parents trying to sort out how they adjust as a couple to their new baby.
 This program designed by John and Julie Gottman, compliments their book “And Baby Makes Three.”
 Most couples underestimate the changes a baby will bring to their relationship and are not prepared for the challenges of round the clock baby care.
 This can create stress in your relationship when you have much less time for each other.
 Having a baby is a wonderful time for most couples but it is ok to admit that there are some bumps along the way.

 If you are fighting in the middle of the night over whose turn it is to get up with the baby, or who has a harder job, then I can help you to make some changes that will get you on the right path.
 This stage of life is a big adjustment and these experiences are normal, but if you find you are angry at your partner a significant amount of time, or feel frustrated and discouraged about your relationship then lets talk about it.
 I am not a “couples” therapist, so I do not go in to all of your past conflicts and childhood experiences, however, I will look at some of the patterns you may have and help you to address these so you can learn how to move forward and support each other.